 Dr. Carla Featured in University of Michigan School of Public Health Magazine: What Does It Take to Change the World?

 Dr. Carla Stokes's groundbreaking research and work as an adolescent health expert, professional youth speaker, leadership and business coach for women and girls, and founder of Helping Our Teen Girls In Real Life Situations, Inc. is featured in Findings (Volume 30, Number 1), the official magazine published by the University of Michigan School of Public Health (UM SPH).
-The Fall 2014 article highlights how Dr. Carla's perseverance helped her overcome challenges and transform from the founder … [Read more...]
+The article highlights how Dr. Carla's perseverance helped her overcome challenges and transform from the founder of a … [Read more...]

 Dr. Carla Featured Expert in Ebony Magazine Article on The State of Black Girls in America